This crazy delicious French Grandmother’s Lemon Yogurt Cake has a moist, tender crumb, takes minutes to make and has a delightful history!

 - ¼ cup fresh lemon juice

-- Preheat the oven to 350˚F (175˚C).
-Spray a 8-inch round cake pan with baking spray, rub inside surface of pan with a paper towel to cover evenly with the spray.
+Preheat the oven to 350˚F (175˚C).
+Spray an 8-inch round cake pan with baking spray, rub inside surface of pan with a paper towel to cover evenly with the spray.
 Line bottom of pan with parchment paper and spray parchment paper lightly.
-Set aside
+Set aside.

-- Bake for 30-40 minutes, until the cake feels springy to the touch and a toothpick or cake tester inserted into the center comes out clean.
-Be careful not to over bake.
+Bake for 30-40 minutes or until the cake feels springy to the touch and a toothpick inserted into the center comes out clean (every oven is different, so check with the toothpick test rather than the time).
+Be careful not to overbake though.

 Cool cake on a wire rack for 10 minutes; then turn it out of the pan onto the rack.